goatchurchprime/two-voip-godot-4/README.md

 ## Using the voiphelper

-You are recommended to use the voiphelper module rather than implement your VoIP system directly from the core opus and rnnoise components as you will merely be re-implementing its functionality of packet reordering, jitter buffers, and dynamic lag estimation.
+You are recommended to use the `voiphelper` module rather than implement your VoIP system from the core `opus` and `rnnoise` components because it already implements Vox gating (Voice activation), jitter buffers, packet re-ordering (in case of unreliable transmition) and dynamic lag management.

-It takes a lot of developer time to get all of this running smoothly and taking advantage of low latency unreliable channels of some network systems.
+The speech is sent as binary streams of opus packets with a two byte header to number the packet with JSON encoded headers and footers to assist with reliability and debugging.

+The parameters of the header are `{ opusframesize, opussamplerate, opuschannels, lenchunkprefix, opusstreamcount, opusframecount, talkingtimestart }` and the parameters of the footer are `{ opusstreamcount, opusframecount, talkingtimeduration, talkingtimeend }`.

+As mentioned above `lenchunkprefix=2`.
+Also, `opusstreamcount` increments with each stream to give it a unique id, and `opusframecount=0` in the header.
+If a player joins the network while one someone is talking mid-stream, then `request_audio_json_packet_mid_header()` will prove a header object with the correct value in `opusframecount`.

 ### simpleexample